 by Wendy Lutter (written in May 2005)

-Back in 1998, Henry Fieldseth never dreamed he’d be ordering over 2,200 varieties of plants for Friends School.
+Back in 1989, Henry Fieldseth never dreamed he’d be ordering over 2,200 varieties of plants for Friends School.
 He merely thought it was a good idea to help out with the first-ever plant sale at the small school his daughter attended.
-Back in 1989, if you came to FSM’s plant sale, you had only two hours to shop and only a handful of plants from which to choose.
+In that first year, if you came to FSM’s plant sale, you had only two hours to shop and only a handful of plants from which to choose.
 There were marigolds, impatiens, and unique 50-cent perennials from Green Fingers Farm.

 The catalog, if it could be called such, was a single, photocopied page with no color or illustrations–quite a contrast to today’s gorgeous 60-page color catalog, chock-full of useful information for novice to experienced gardeners alike.